 Once you have your domain and hosting, you need to give an attractive look to your website.
 Is time to choose a responsive WordPress theme with features that allows you to maximize the potential earnings of your blog.

-Depends on what services you want to offer on your blog, perhaps you want to integrate a membership, sell online courses, but want your blog theme to look attractive and load fast.
+Depends on what services you want to offer on your blog.
+Perhaps you want to integrate membership and sell online courses but want your blog theme to look attractive and load fast.

-My advice is to buy a WordPress theme has great reviews, is up to date and has prompt customer service.
+My advice is to buy a WordPress theme that has great reviews, is up-to-date, and has prompt customer service.

 Step 4: Start writing

-Is time to write your first blog post and publish it online.
-The first articles of your blog might not get many views and is acceptable if the content is not one of the best, you will improve and learn along the way.
+It is time to write your first blog post and publish it online.
+The first articles of your blog might not get many views, and it is acceptable if the content is not one of the best.
+You will improve and learn along the way.

 Step5.
 Display a newsletter

 As soon as you post on your blog, you have to display a newsletter to build your email list from day one.
 An email list is a powerful tool that every blogger should make a priority.
-Subscribers are the first people that will read your blogs and will support your blogging business.
+Subscribers are the first to read your blogs and support your blogging business.
 Make sure to offer a reward, some kind freebie to motivate them to subscribe to your newsletter.

-Once your email list passes more than 1000, you can include promotional products in every newsletter.
+Once your email list exceeds 1000, you can include promotional products in every newsletter.

 MailMunch is the easiest tool to build an attractive newsletter that motivates people to subscribe.